 What is a dental bone graft?

-A dental graft is a procedure that aims to increase the density and volume of the jawbone.
+A dental graft is a procedure that aims to augment the density and volume of the jawbone.
 It is necessary when the bone is too thin to support dentition or a restoration, typically an implant.
 This can happen because of bone loss.
 The main causes are:

 - missing teeth,